khui/khui.github.io/_pages/services.md

 ## Journals

-1. Standing reviewer of Transations on Information Systems (TOIS)
+1. Reviewer of Transations on Information Systems (TOIS)
-2. Standing reviewer of The Journal of the Association for Information Science and Technology (JASIST)
+2. Reviewer of The Journal of the Association for Information Science and Technology (JASIST)
 3. Editor board member of Information Processing & Management (IP&M)